jlehegaret/cs171-project/process_doc/design_sunburst.md

     <img src="images/Sunburst3.png" width="600"/>
 </p>

-However, these colors, being quite flat, appeared quite amateur, and so we chose a more sophisticated palate and added gradations to be more pleasing to the eye.
+Also, these colors, being quite flat, appeared quite amateur, and so we chose a more sophisticated palate and added gradations to be more pleasing to the eye.
 This version was ready for outside review:

 <p align="center">
     <img src="images/Sunburst4.png" width="600"/>